Cooper315315/music_copyright/README.md

 *   **AES-256 Encryption (using `cryptography` library):**

     Once a document or an audio file (e.g. mp3) is uploaded to the application, the system uses Advanced Encryption Standard (AES) with 256-bit key to encrypt the artifact, or short for AES-256.
 And it will use the same method to decrypt the artifact once it is requested for retrieval.

+    The AES algorithm is highly secure, flexible to use and it is approved by reputable government agency National Institute of Standards and Technology (NIST) under U.S. Department of Commerce.
+(NIST, 2001)

     *Justification:* The cryptography library is used in the application because it offers the ability to use AES encryption along with other cryptographic algorithms that provides strong protection for data in the application.
 This method offers a robust and effective encryption algorithm to secure sensitive information and resist to potential cryptanalytic attacks.